lzwjava/lzwjava.github.io/original/2025-01-03-programming-en.md

 * Use commands frequently, as they can help automate tasks or assist with LLMs.
 UI interface operations are harder to automate.

+* Save the logs of a program, including local, UAT, microservices, and pipeline logs, in a directory.
+In programming, these logs contain numerous connections.
+Search through them to identify relationships, collecting relevant data or context.